miguel10746/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/1c32a427-8e51-4962-8946-6e24c6404654)
 ![image](https://github.com/user-attachments/assets/a4b763d9-b809-4079-93dc-a96c9f312786)
 <p>
-Finally, we will install HeidiSql.
-Once install create a new session and connect to the session using the username and password from the mysql we did in the begin.
+Finally, I will install HeidiSql.
+Once install create a new session and connect to the session using the username and password from the mysql I did in the begin.
 Create a new database name osTicket.
 </p>

 ![image](https://github.com/user-attachments/assets/d9ba0934-838d-4802-9621-d10a3c7cdd26)
 <p>
 Once HeidiSql is set up.
 Write the information in the browser for the osTicket to collect information into database.
-Once completely click Install Now.
+Once completely I clicked Install Now.
 </p>

 ![image](https://github.com/user-attachments/assets/bb5b7c71-8b49-40f3-a1d5-bd3d1808c839)